kolovos/sunrise/README.md

 sunrise
 =======

-Generator of strongly-typed Java APIs for OrientDB
+Generator of strongly-typed Java APIs for OrientDB.
+To run sunrise you'll need to get hold of the latest version of Epsilon from http://www.eclipse.org/epsilon.